KabapLang/KabapTestSuite/README.md

 	9  	language (complex examples)
 	a  	re-runs, reuses and recycles

-Human readable script files always end with the file-extension suffix *.kabap* and tokenised files always end with the suffix *.kt*
+Human readable script files always end with the file-extension suffix *.kabap* and tokenised files always end with the suffix *.kat*

 ## Test guidelines